flashbots/mev-research/FRPs/frq-5.md

 **Fellow:**
 </br> **Contributors:** Ethereum Foundation? @cnoyes? @gakonst?
 </br> **Status:**
-</br> **Type:**
 </br> **Updated:**

 **Summary:**
 </br> This is an exploratory question where by no means we are looking for a definitive answer, rather to survey existing academic literature and think through the implications of what is being built.
-Are we facilitating parasitic arbitrage and would it be better to have a system where MEV is not extracted maximally or where there isn’t a lot of MEV.

-**Motivation:**
-</br> The ethical implications of the infrastructure we are building are not an afterthought and are at the forefront of our exploration.
+The ethical implications of the infrastructure we are building are not an afterthought and are at the forefront of our exploration.

-**Proposed deliverable:**
+**Related Issues**
 * What is the state-of-the-art in discussions on parasitic vs helpful arbitrage?
 * What are market designs that synergise with Flashbots / provide benefits to users other than arbers?
 * Comparing various systems: high MEV+maximal extraction vs. low MEV + maximal extraction vs. no extraction @ L1